 On April 30, 2020, CMS released a new blanket waiver that includes PTs, OTs, and SLPs as eligible providers of telehealth under Medicare Part B. At that time, only therapists in private practice (that is, those who bill on professional claims) were able to provide and bill for telehealth.
 On May 27, 2020, CMS clarified that therapists in institutional settings may bill also telehealth to Medicare Part B on a UB-04.

 It depends on the state practice act and payer requirements.
 As for e-visits, those can only be conducted by a PT, OT or SLP.

-No. E-visits can only be conducted by a PT, OT or SLP.
+No. These communication technology-based services may only be conducted by a PT, OT or SLP.

 Can more than one e-visit G-code be combined for billing?

 No, only one G code can be billed to Medicare Part B for an e-visit based on cumulative time over a 7-day period.
 For more information on reimbursement, refer to the Medicare Physician Fee Schedule.

 Is there a way for a SNF in a continuing care retirement community (CCRC) to use e-visits?

 The “rules” for e-visits for Medicare Part B apply to all Medicare Part B beneficiaries, whether coming in to an OP clinic or residing in a CCRC.
 Note that the patient must initiate the e-visit and consent to it.